SmartPack/Magisk-Modules/README.md

-# Microphone boost for Lineage-OS 15.1 v1.1
+## Microphone boost for Lineage-OS 15.1 v1.2

-## This repo holds the source code of Microphone boost for Lineage-OS 15.1 Magisk Module
+### This repo holds the source code of Microphone boost for Lineage-OS 15.1 Magisk Module

-### README.md
-## This module will boost Microphone volume in Lineage-OS 15.1 and other LOS based Oreo ROMs in kltexxx.
+### This module will boost Microphone volume in Lineage-OS 15.1 and other LOS based Oreo ROMs (kltexxx).
 Please note: This module will modify "/system/vendor/etc/mixer_paths.xml"